Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Experiments

-\minisection{Experiments and Baseline Evaluations. } We run training experiments on the three methods that we study in this work: TiZero without any intrinsic and exploration reward (TiZero), TiZero with \gls{ssir} (TiZero-SSIR), and TiZero augmented with \gls{rnd} (TiZero-RND).
-Each model is trained for 170M environment steps, and the intrinsic and exploration reward terms are added after $700$ rollouts to allow the networks to warm up \cite{devidze2022exploration_based_reward_shaping}, where a rollout refers to a fixed, limited number of transitions.
+\minisection{Experiments and Baseline Evaluations. } We run training experiments on the two methods that we study in this work: TiZero without any intrinsic/exploration reward (TiZero) and TiZero augmented with \gls{rnd} (TiZero-RND).
+Each model is trained for 170M environment steps, and the intrinsic/exploration reward term is added after $700$ rollouts for network warm up \cite{devidze2022exploration_based_reward_shaping}, where a rollout refers to a fixed, limited number of transitions.
 This corresponds to $ 0.14 \times 10^8 $ environment steps, as each rollout is performed by a batch of 40 workers, with each worker performing 500 environment steps.
 On average, a single training session runs for about a week.

-Furthermore, we evaluate the generalization of the best trained models from each of the three methods by having them play a number of football games against a \gls{hai} baseline provided by \gls{grf} and described in Section~\ref{sec:prelims-grf}.
-It should be noted that the agents optimize against this baseline \gls{hai} only in the first curriculum scenario and spend most of the training in playing against themselves \cite{lin2023tizero}.
-Therefore, we are effectively evaluating the generalization of our methods.
+Furthermore, we evaluate the generalization of the best trained models from TiZero and TiZero augmented with \gls{rnd} by having them play a number of football games against a \gls{hai} baseline provided by \gls{grf} and described in Section~\ref{sec:prelims-grf}.
+It should be noted that the agents optimize against this baseline \gls{hai} only in the first curriculum scenario and spend most of the training in playing against versions of themselves \cite{lin2023tizero}.
+Therefore, we are effectively evaluating the generalization of the methods under study.
 For these evaluations, the football scenario used is the same as the one for \textit{Challenge} and \textit{Generalize} phases, i.e., a normal football match scenario.
 We report gameplay performance metrics for each method averaged over \( 50 \) evaluation matches, repeating the experiment with 5 different seeds.
-We use the \gls{hai} baseline with the medium strength level.
+We use the \gls{hai} baseline with the medium strength level.\looseness=-1

+Lastly, we perform an ablation study of the effect of the fixed positional encoding for player ID embedding compared to TiZero's approach.
+In the original design, one-hot encoding is used for a given player ID that is then input to a fully-connected layer, outputting a number of latent values equal to the length of the original one-hot encoding \cite{lin2023tizero}.
+As we replace this part of the architecture with a fixed positional encoding, we perform training experiments on TiZero-RND using the original MLP-based encoding for the player IDs and compare the results to the ones for TiZero-RND with positional encoding used.
+We thereby analyze the impact of using the fixed positional encoding approach on training sample efficiency and stability compared to the original MLP encoding.